How to Boost Your Dog's Immune System

 Last Updated: February 2026

-To boost your dog's immune system, start with the gut — because roughly 70% of canine immune cells reside in the gastrointestinal tract.
-Daily probiotics, a nutrient-dense whole-food diet, regular exercise, and minimising unnecessary antibiotic use are the most evidence-backed strategies available.
-Plentum's daily probiotic sachet is formulated specifically to strengthen this gut-immune connection and support overall resilience.
+To support your dog's immune system, start with the gut — because a large share of immune activity is connected to the gastrointestinal tract.
+Daily probiotic support, a nutrient-dense whole-food diet, regular exercise, and careful antibiotic stewardship are practical, evidence-aligned strategies to discuss with your veterinarian.
+Plentum's daily postbiotic and prebiotic powder is formulated to support this gut-immune connection and everyday resilience.

 How the Canine Immune System Works